2019 Annual Meeting

 - Janet Nye, Stony Brook University, expert on climate induced range shifts in North Atlantic fishes;

 - Kathy Mills, Gulf of Maine Research Institute, expert on how coastal communities adapt to climate-induced changes in fisheries;

 - James Gilmore, Director, Division of Marine Resources, NYSDEC and Chair of the Atlantic States Marine Fisheries Commission;

 - Chris Bowser, Hudson River National Estuarine Research Reserve, the genius behind the citizen science-based Hudson River glass eel monitoring program.

 They will be joined by John Waldman, CUNY Queens College, who will moderate a panel discussion.

-There will also be two symposia during the meeting
+There were also two symposium held during the meeting:

 Hudson River and Marine Symposium